 And 185 calls (10%) ended in a room reservation.

-There are several takeaways from this pay-per-call experiment
+There are several takeaways from this pay-per-call experiment or click-to-call case study.

 1) Had we relied on Google AdWords for data alone, our CPL, CPA and even CPC would have been badly skewed.
 Fortunately we used our call analytics tool, Convirza, to provide accurate data.